Aurora Youth Centre

 Youth Treatment Programme

-The Aurora Youth Centre offers a six-week in-patient rehabilitation programme for young people (12 years to 17 years) with substance use disorders.
-A multi-professional team approach is followed with strong emphasis on behaviour therapy.
-The multi-professional team consists of a medical doctor, professional nursing staff, a psychologist, life skills therapist, social workers, a minister of religion and caregivers.
+The Aurora Youth Centre offers a 4 week in-patient rehabilitation programme for young people (12 years to 17 years) with substance use disorders.
+A multi-professional team approach is followed with a strong emphasis on behaviour therapy.
+The multi-professional team consists of a medical doctor, professional nursing staff, a psychologist, social workers, a minister of religion and caregivers.

 Youth Treatment Aim